CainDev/Simple-YouTube-Downloader-And-MP3-Converter/README.md

 This was made when I got my new phone because I needed to download music and all the current online Converters suck.
 I used two libraries 'Libvideo' & 'MediaToolkit'.

+This software is in no finished or completely bug free, its far from it actually.
+This was just made to be used by me.
+I thought I should just make it public anyway though.

 ## Explanation
 > Add Link will add the current link into the ListBox